Tumour Lysis Syndrome

 Introduction

 TLS is a potentially fatal syndrome characterised by a group of metabolic derangements caused by the release of cellular components into the blood after rapid lysis of malignant cells.
-This is seen most often at the initial treatment of a number of high grade malignant haematological disorders and results from the instigation of treatment.
-However, in a small number of cases, patients can present with TLS prior to initiation of any chemotherapy.
+This is most often seen at the initial treatment of a number of high grade malignant haematological disorders and results from the instigation of treatment.
+However, in a small number of cases, patients can present with TLS prior to the initiation of any chemotherapy.
 Patients at highest risk of TLS include those with high cell-count leukaemias, lymphoblastic lymphoma, bulky diffuse large B cell and Burkitt lymphoma, but less commonly, some non-haematological malignancies may present with TLS e.g. germ cell tumours or small cell lung cancer.
 Patients with TLS often have a high lactate dehydrogenase (LDH) level.

 Features of Tumour Lysis Syndrome